Joek1964/100-days-of-code/log.md

 **Link to work:** https://github.com/vinceEmeka/javascript-amazon-project-main

+### Day 20: Teusday August 20, 2024

+##### (delete me or comment me out)

+**Today's Progress**:

+- Decided to pause my Amazon project for a while to really solidify JavaScript features
+- So I started the project based curriculum for JavaScript Algorithms and Data Structure course by @freeCodeCamp 💯

+**Thoughts:** I decided to solidify javascript concepts by following a project based curriculum by freeCodeCamp

+**Link to work:**

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.